HumanCellAtlas/metadata-schema/docs/jsonBrowser/type.md

 collection_method | How the biomaterial was collected. | object | yes | [See module  process_type_ontology](module.md/#process_type_ontology) | Collection method |  | blood draw
 protocol_reagents | A list of purchased reagents used in this protocol. | array | no | [See module  purchased_reagents](module.md/#purchased_reagents) | Protocol reagents |  |

-## differentiation_protocol
+## Differentiation protocol
-_Information on how a pluripotent cell is differentiated to a desired cell type or organoid._
+_Information about how a cell is differentiated to a desired cell type or organoid._

 Location: type/protocol/biomaterial_collection/differentiation_protocol.json